 Learning disability nurse

-Learning disability nurses work to provide specialist healthcare and support to people with a learning disability, as well as their families and staff teams, to help them to achieve a fulfilling life.
+Learning disability nurses work to provide specialist healthcare and support to people with a learning disability, as well as their families and staff teams, to help them live a fulfilling life.

-Children identified as having a learning disability are living longer, more fulfilled lives into adolescence, adulthood and older age, and learning disability nurses play a vital role working across the whole life span in both health and care settings.
+Children identified as having a learning disability are living longer, more fulfilled lives into adolescence, adulthood and older age.
+Learning disability nurses play a vital role working across the whole life span in both health and care settings.

 The main areas of your role as a learning disability nurse involve